Are Almonds Good for You? 5 Reasons to Eat More of These Healthy Tree Nuts

 These nutrients help almonds to serve many important roles in the body, including performing antioxidant and anti-inflammatory effects.

+So what are almonds good for?
 Almond nuts provide numerous health benefits.

 - Improve overall diet quality.
-A recent study from the University of Florida found that when parents and children added almonds to their diet (1.5 ounces of almonds per day for adults and 0.5 ounces of almond butter per day for children), scores for overall diet quality increased significantly.
+A study from the University of Florida found that when parents and children added almonds to their diet (1.5 ounces or 30-35 almonds per day for adults and 0.5 ounces of almond butter per day for children), scores for overall diet quality increased significantly.
 When parents and children ate almonds, their Healthy Eating Index scores (a tool measuring diet quality) increased from 53.7 to 61.4.

 - Lower cholesterol.
 Almonds are some of the many effective cholesterol-lowering foods.
 Several studies have shown that almond consumption is associated with reductions in total and LDL-cholesterol levels.
-In one study, people ate 1.5 ounces of almonds daily.
-They saw significant decreases in non-HDL cholesterol and LDL-cholesterol levels compared to a control group who did not eat almonds.

 - Reduce appetite.
 Almonds are a great protein-rich snack to help tide you over until your next meal.
-When eaten as snacks, almonds reduce feelings of hunger and help reduce your desire to eat more.
+When eaten as snacks, almonds can reduce feelings of hunger and help reduce your desire to eat more.